 1. Are Investigational New Drug (IND) applications required for clinical studies of botanical products that are also lawfully marketed as dietary supplements in the U.S.?

 Yes.
 If a lawfully marketed botanical dietary supplement is studied for its effects on diseases in the proposed investigation (i.e., to cure, treat, mitigate, prevent, or diagnose disease including its associated symptoms), then it is an investigational new drug and will be subject to IND requirements.
 This applies to studies in INDs sponsored for both commercial and academic research purposes.

 2. Are INDs required for studies evaluating the uses of botanical dietary supplement as dietary supplements?

 No. When a lawfully marketed botanical dietary supplement is studied for its dietary supplement use (i.e., structure and/or function claims), an IND is not required.
 Structure and function claims are statements that describe the effect a dietary supplement may have on the structure or function of the human body.
-Refer to FDA/CFSAN: Structure/Function Claims, Small Entity Compliance Guide for further information.
+Refer to FDA’s Center for Food Safety and Applied Nutrition (CFSAN) webpage on dietary supplements for further information.